Zoe Bray-Cotton’s “Yoga Burn” Under The Scanner – A Critical Review

-In fact, it was the Indian sages who first discovered the concept of metabolism (Agni or “inner fire” as they called it), on which we now have modern day programs like The Metabolic Diet, Beyond Diet, etc.
+In fact, it was the Indian sages who first discovered the concept of metabolism (Agni or “inner fire” as they called it), on which we now have modern day programs like the Trim Down Club, The Metabolic Diet, etc.

 #2 So what Is the “Yoga Burn” program About?

 It is beginner friendly and you could get started as soon as you sign up and get inside the members area (since all the videos are available online as well).

 I have included a detailed video tour of the members dashboard below, we’ll get to it very soon.

 The most important thing you need to know right now is it’s definitely a decent Yoga program, especially for people new to Yoga, and specifically for those who want to lose some much needed weight (hello mommies!)…

 #3 will ‘Yoga Burn’ help you lose weight?

 Yes... and no.

 The thing is, many women still believe that there’s a magic pill out there… that there’s some ‘secret’ diet or a program that holds some missing piece of knowledge that they don’t currently have.

 The sad (but true) bit of news is…

 Weight loss, rather, is all about a few key principles.

 The truth is – if you follow a few simple rules over a few hundred days, you get to see the transformation you really wish…